deisekinsk/estruturaDadosJava/README.md

 | `dequeue());` | desinfileirar tirando o último nó da fila |
 | `isEmpty();` | Verifica se a referência da fila é vazia |

+### Generics
+'Generics add stability to your code by making more of your bugs detectable at compile time.
+Here is a small excerpt from the definitions of the interfaces List and Iterator in package java.util'

 ## Referências
 - Lógica de Programação e Estrutura de Dados.
 Sandra Paga e Gerson Risseti.
 Pearson.
 - Estrutrua de DAdps Fundamentais - Conceitos e Aplicações.
 Silvio Pereira